Cleveland Guardians game today: Watch times, channel, scores, and upcoming 2024 Guardians schedule

 Did the Guardians win last night?

-The Guardians won their most recent game against the Cincinnati Reds by a score of 6-1.
+The Guardians lost their most recent game against the Houston Astros by a score of 4-3.

 Related: Best baseball players of all time